natserract/natserract/README.md

 ### Hi there!
 Hi!
-My name is Alfin, I'm a frontend developer at Lawkins.
+My name is Alfin, I'm a frontend developer at Lawkin Singapore.
 Interested in React, Angular, GraphQL and tooling.
 Loves to teach code, coffee addict, and have a strong sense of design. **I'm a moslem ;)**

-- 👨‍💻  Frontend developer @lawkins
+- 👨‍💻  Frontend developer @lawkin
 - 💅 Active writing articles on [@BaliJS](https://github.com/BaliJS) forum
 - 💬 Free for #ASK, PM me in #Telegram [@natserract](https://t.me/natserract).